teroyks/gitmstatus/README.md

 ## Installation

-Just download the `gitmstatus` script and put it in your path.
+### Requirements

 Python 3 needs to be installed and `python3` needs to be somewhere in the path.

+The [`tqdm`](https://pypi.org/project/tqdm/) module is used for the progress bar, it needs to be installed either globally or with virtualenv.

+    pip3 install tqdm

+### Script Installation

+Just download the `gitmstatus` script and put it somewhere in your path.

+If you used a local installation for `tqdm`, create an alias or a shell script in your path that either initializes the virtual environment, or runs the script using the python binary installed in the virtual env directory.

+### Autocompletion

 If you use the [fish shell](https://fishshell.com/), the script can print autocomplete definitions for you: